Dublin, Ohio, Custody Lawyer

 - Education and special health concerns

-Our experienced family law team can also address complex custody issues, such as changing a custody or support order, fathers’ rights and paternity, and much more.
+Our experienced custody lawyers can also address complex custody issues, such as changing a custody or support order, fathers’ rights and paternity, and much more.

 We Handle High-Conflict Child Custody Cases

-With over 50 years of combined legal experience, our attorneys understand the contentious nature of custody cases.
+With over 50 combined years of legal experience, our attorneys understand the contentious nature of custody cases.
 Emotions can run high, leading to extreme conflict.
 These situations preclude any chance of agreement and may even include attempts to manipulate the proceedings, such as through false allegations of abuse or neglect.
 If you are facing a high-conflict custody case, we are sensitive to your needs and have the skills to guide you through this difficult time.
 When clients hire us, the other party and their counsel immediately know that our team is serious about getting the results that prioritize the best interests of the children at hand and will not put up with intimidation of any kind.
 We stand strong against even the most unscrupulous and even abusive parties.

 Child Custody: Answers To Frequently Asked Questions

-At Greco Law, we understand that child custody is one of the most stressful, and often contentious, aspects of divorce.
+At Greco Law, we understand that child custody is one of the most stressful and, often, contentious aspects of divorce.
 You want to ensure that ending your marriage will not harm the time and relationship that you have with your children.
-Read answers to frequently asked questions about Ohio child custody below to learn more.
+Read answers to frequently asked questions about child custody below to learn more.

 How is child custody determined in Ohio?

 In all cases, child custody arrangements are determined based on the child’s best interests.
-Many factors are evaluated to determine what this is, including any history of domestic violence, the child’s relationship with family members and each parent’s financial stability.
+Many factors are evaluated to determine what those may be, including any history of domestic violence, the child’s relationships with family members and each parent’s financial stability.

 Can you have a child custody agreement without going to court?